VioletSpace/VioletSpace/README.md

 <a href="https://github.com/PipInSpace/IonSolver">IonSolver</a> is a magnetohydrodynamic simulation software using an extended Lattice Boltzmann method
 implemented in Rust and OpenCL. <br>
 The software features both a single-node and multi-node execution model where the simulation is either split between multiple GPUs on a single compute node or split into seperate processes running on multiple compute nodes.
-IonSolver can accurately simulate the pehavious of conducting fluids like plasma in strong external electric and magnetic fields.<br>
+IonSolver can accurately simulate the behaviours of conducting fluids like plasma in strong external electric and magnetic fields.<br>

 ## My Skills